eshazen/ninjanirs-imu/OTHERS.md

 the usual one is that a pulse on the `RxD` pin causes the IMU data to be read and transmitted on the `TxD` pin.

+Data is transmitted using the asynchronous serial protocol (aka "UART") at 9600 baud.

 The default data format is three 16-bit integers separated by commas, representing acceleration along the X, Y and Z axis.